 You will be assessed in three ways during the course:

-After completing a BIM-AG unit you will be prompted to prepare an E-journal entry.
-We have prepared topics for you to use for your journal entries which you will see on the steps prompting the activity.
+After completing each BIM-AG unit you will be prompted to prepare an E-journal entry.
+We have prepared topics for you to use for your journal entries, which you will see on the steps prompting the activity.

-This will form part of your core assessment.
-You will be expected to submit the journal entries into the Coventry University online portal which can be accessed from the programme assesment page
+These E-journals will form part of your core assessment.
+You will be expected to submit the journal entries into the Coventry University online portal, which can be accessed from the programme assesment page.

 You should also hand a copy of each E-journal entry to BRE for assessment towards your professional qualification.
 The submission pages for this are available at the end of each unit.